vueuse/vueuse/packages/core/useVModel/index.md

    */
   passive?: boolean
   /**
-   * When eventName is set, it's value will be used to overwrite the emit event name.
+   * When eventName is set, its value will be used to overwrite the emit event name.
    *
    * @default undefined
    */